opencube-horizon/autodock-workflow/README.md

-# AutoDock-GPU workflow for Apache Airflow
+# AutoDock-GPU workflow on Apache Airflow
 A workflow for molecular docking using AutoDock-GPU.
 The workflow is implemented as a DAG, and can be run in Apache Airflow, on a Kubernetes cluster.

 ## Description